Noether's 1st theorem with local symmetries: 1. Introduction

 \section{1.
 Introduction}

-While the Noether's 1st theorem tells us how to define a conserved current if a theory is invariant under global continuous transformation, her 2nd theorem concludes that, if a symmetry is local, a conservation of a current is an identity or constraint rather than a consequence from a time evolution of a system\cite{Noether:1918zz}.
-The Noether's 2nd theorem is applied also to a global symmetry which is a part of some local symmetry\cite{Noether:1918zz,Deriglazov:2017biu,Aoki:2022gez}.
-This fact prevents us from defining a conserved energy properly in general relativity\cite{Noether:1918zz}.
-Indeed existing definitions of energy in general relativity correspond to conserved charges of the Noether's 2nd theorem\cite{Aoki:2022gez}.
+While the Noether's 1st theorem tells us how to define a conserved current if a theory is invariant under a global continuous transformation, her 2nd theorem concludes that, if a symmetry is local, a conservation of a current is merely an identity or a constraint rather than a consequence from a dynamics of a system\cite{Noether:1918zz}.
+For example, a trivially conserved current appear as $K ^\mu = \partial_\nu f^{\mu\nu}$ for an arbitrary anti-symmetric function $f^{\nu\mu}=-f^{\mu\nu}$.
+The Noether's 2nd theorem is applied also to a global symmetry which is a part of some local symmetries\cite{Noether:1918zz,Deriglazov:2017biu,Aoki:2022gez}.
+This fact prevents us from defining a physically meaningful conserved energy in general relativity\cite{Noether:1918zz}.
+Indeed existing definitions of energy in general relativity correspond to conserved charges of the Noether's 2nd theorem, whose conservation is physically trivial\cite{Aoki:2022gez}.
 Furthermore it also brings us a question what is a conserved electric charge in electrodynamics, which has the local $U(1)$ gauge invariance.